sb-ai-lab/LightAutoML/README.md

     ```

 * As a framework:</br>
-    LighAutoML framework has a lot of ready-to-use parts and extensive customization options, to learn more check out the [resources](#resources) section.
+    LightAutoML framework has a lot of ready-to-use parts and extensive customization options, to learn more check out the [resources](#resources) section.

 <a name="resources"></a>
 # Resources